-InsightIDR's detection capability is powered by 3 detection engines – User Behavior Analytics, Attacker Behavior Analytics, and custom alerts.
+InsightIDR's detection capability is powered by 3 detection engines – User Behavior Analytics, Attacker Behavior Analytics, and Basic Detction Rules (formerly known as custom alerts).
 Let's take a look at each:

 - UBA: The UBA engine is powered by built-in UBA detection rules that apply insight to the millions of network events your users generate every day.
 These rules detect compromised credentials, lateral movement, and other malicious behavior.

 - ABA: The Attacker Behavior Analytics engine exposes the finite ways in which attackers gain persistence on an asset and send and receive commands to victim machines.
 Each ABA detection rule hunts for a unique attacker behavior.